JKutt/transformers_segmentation/baysian_inversion/report/document.md

   '\f'    : '\mathcal{f}'
   '\half' : '\frac{1}{2}'
   '\g'    : '\mathbf{G}'
+  '\cm'  : '\frac{1}{\gamma}'
 ---

-# RTO and Bayesian Inversion
+# Probabalistic Petrophysically and Geologically guided Inversion

 ## Abstract

-Soon come.
+RTO and Bayesian Inversion.
+More soon to come.

-## Randomize then Optimize
+## Start with Randomize then Optimize

 Based on the work of Daniel Blatter, RTO for short is represented as the similar to the deterministic inversion.